godaddy/madmimi-wp/readme.txt

 == Screenshots ==

 1. Settings screen.
-2. A full list of your Mad Mimi Webforms, with ready shortcodes
+2. A full list of your Mad Mimi forms, with handy shortcodes.
-3. The widget, on the front-end
+3. The widget on the front-end.
-4. The widget, on the widgets page
+4. The widget on the widgets page.

 == Changelog ==